Photography for beginners: essential tips to get started

 Related: The exposure triangle: Ripe Photography's guide to aperture, shutter speed and ISO

-More beginner’s photography tips
+More photography tips for beginners

 Now you’re clued up on the four basics of photography, you might want a few other hints and tips for creating beautiful or inspiring images.
 Here are a few suggestions: